jlxz/TaskVim/README.txt

 You have 5 main elements:
     - Projects:
+    - Task Code:
     - Tasks:
     - Important Tasks:
-    - Quick notes:
     - Tags:

 The syntax file highlights all these elements with predefined colors.

 To define a project write some text at the begining of a line ending in a colon.

+To assign a code to a task type a non-spaced code at the beginning of the task ending in a colon.

-A task is a line beginning with '-' and can have zero or more tags.
+A task is a line beginning with '-' or '—' and can have zero or more tags.

+If you press 'o' or '<cr>' on a task line, it will create a new task in the next line.

 An important task is a line beginning with '>' and can have zero or more context tags.